msvarun1711/Calculator/README.md

 Extra features:

-=> Calculations like sin,log,sqrt,pi etc.. can be done by directly entering the text in the Input box.
+=> Calculations like sin, log, sqrt, pi etc.. can be done by directly entering the text in the Input box.

 => For Instance,
 | Feature                 | Input                         | Answer     |